What Can I Do About My Dog's Separation Anxiety?

 Dr. Cathy: The most commonly prescribed anti-anxiety medicines are Prozac or Xanax.
 These medications can help some dogs, but many of these medications have serious side effects.
 These side effects may cause long-term health consequences such as vaginal bleeding and the worsening of anxiety symptoms.

 Choose Your Favorite Breed

-Dr. Cathy: Reducing inflammation and modifying behavior modification really work best.
+Dr. Cathy: Reducing inflammation and modifying behavior really work best.

-Q12: Which treatments or solutions should pet owner avoid?
+Q: Which treatments or solutions should a pet owner avoid?

-Dr. Cathy: Punishment for the behavior and reliance on medication alone should be avoided.
-Punishment only makes things worse, whereas medication alone does not really fix the problem, it simply is meant to take the edge off for the nervous dog.
+Dr. Cathy: Avoid punishment for the behavior and avoid relying on medication alone.
+Punishment only makes things worse.
+Medication alone does not really fix the problem; it simply is meant to take the edge off for the nervous dog.

 Dr. Cathy: Working as a team with your dog will give a good prognosis because modifying his behavior and reducing the inflammation will help your dog decrease his stress level and respond more appropriately to being left alone.

 Q: What else do pet owners need to know about separation anxiety?